TIMEX Skeletonized Camper, aka "Jellyfish Camper," [Official name "TIMEX × BEAMS BOY / 別注 Original Camper CLEAR ¥13,500 (税込)"]

 TIMEX has collaborated previously with BEAMS and BEAMS BOY, including the sort of infamous "mirror image," versions of the Original Camper, with Engineered Garments.
 BEAMS BOY is a subdivision of BEAMS, and is described as a retailer selling clothing and accessories "made for women who love the strength and function found in men's fashion."

 This Camper / Mk1 TIMEX is characterized by its transparent and translucent construction.
 Instead of the usual opaque dial, the dial is totally transparent, and on this transparent dial are printed numerals and dial markings.
 This allows visualization of the underlying movement, the crown stem, and the movement spacer.
-The spacer (as well as the caseback) are translucent, and the case is made of transparent resin material, that to me resembles lucite
+The spacer (as well as the caseback) are translucent, and the case is made of transparent resin material, that to me resembles lucite.

 This is a pretty cool image, but it is misleading in that the watch will never look like this on your wrist!
 This is not the result of an INDIGLO function or other internal light, but is the result of my shining a small flashlight through the back of the watch, to illustrate its translucent and transparent nature.